Next: Formatting Options, Previous: Customization, Up: Customization

 regardless of platform) are evaluated first but each element must

-evaluate to a single directory name (regexp, see above).
+evaluate to a single name of a directory (regexp, see above).
 For

 example